Battle of Hodeidah: Impact on the humanitarian situation

 Reuters reported on 16 June that the battle led to the closure of the northern entrance of the western city Hodeidah, which leads to Sanaa, blocking a main exit out of the city and making it harder to transport goods from the country's largest port to mountainous regions.

-The pro-Hadi government minister of human rights denounced the Houthis tactics of planting sea and land mines around Al Hudaydah port.
+The pro-Hadi government minister of human rights denounced the Houthis tactics of planting sea and land mines around Hodeidah port.

 Houthi deputy prime minister claimed that the coalition has forced over 24000 families to evacuate their towns and villages.

-The battle forced about 2000 high-school students in Al Hudaydah to escape to Sanaa to take part in university admission exams, which was organized by the Houthis to alleviate social frustrations.
+The battle forced about 2000 high-school students in Hodeidah to escape to Sanaa to take part in university admission exams, which was organized by the Houthis to alleviate social frustrations.

 UNICEF and UN Humanitarian Coordinator, stated that the coalition airstrikes on infrastructure and Houthi trench digging tactics which disrupt water pipes have put the lives of innocent civilians at risk and are undermining UN efforts to prevent further escalation of the humanitarian disaster, warning of a possibility of an uncontrollable cholera epidemic.

 On 29 July, UN Humanitarian Coordinator, Lise Grande, also issued a statement in response to a 23 July Saudi airstrike on a water facility in Hodaida saying that the recent airstrikes are putting innocent civilians at extreme risk.
 The statement read "despite working under some of the most difficult conditions imaginable, we’ve reached 80 percent of the people displaced by fighting with some form of assistance.
 Cholera is already present in neighborhoods across the city and governorate.
 Damage to sanitation, water and health facilities jeopardizes everything we are trying to do.
 We could be one airstrike away from an unstoppable epidemic."

 CARE International warned that Yemeni food supplies might run out in two or three months if the Hodaida port is sealed off or put out of action.

 On 7 November, Amnesty International stated that Houthi troops took up sniper position on top of 22 May hospital, violating international law and placing civilians inside in danger.

-On 26 January 2019 a fire caused by mortar shelling damaged two wheat silos in Al Hudaydah at the Red Sea Mills grains facility, which holds 51,000 tonnes of World Food Programme (WFP) wheat.
+On 26 January 2019 a fire caused by mortar shelling damaged two wheat silos in Hodeidah at the Red Sea Mills grains facility, which holds 51,000 tonnes of World Food Programme (WFP) wheat.
 Both warring parties blamed each other for the fire.
 The Red Sea Mills was previously reported to be in pro-coalition held territory during coalition forces advances prior to the ceasefire.